abhi1510/category_server/README.md

 http://localhost:8000/api/product/categories/?is_featured=False <br>

 Dynamic filtering of fields can also be done.<br>
-For that just separate the desired fields names with pipes as http://localhost:8000/api/product/categories/?params=name|is_featured <br>
+For that just separate the desired fields names with pipes as <br>
+http://localhost:8000/api/product/categories/?params=name|is_featured <br>

 <hr>